hamedmirzaei/spring-boot-cloud-camel-composite-service-saga-inmemory/README.md

 ![Architecture](imgs/camel-cloud-saga-arch-zuul.png)

 ### How to run
+* Before all you need to setup a `MySQL` database and create a schema `camel_schema`.
+It sould listen on default port `3306` with username/password as `root/root`.
+Or you may want to change all the `application.properties` files to your connection url.
 * Start `eureka-server` module.
 It can be verified using url [http://localhost:8761/](http://localhost:8761/).
 * Start `account-service` module.
 It can be verified using url [http://localhost:8762/api/accounts/health](http://localhost:8762/api/accounts/health).
 * Start `transaction-service` module.
 It can be verified using url [http://localhost:8763/api/transactions/health](http://localhost:8763/api/transactions/health).